Why choose Deakin

 Develop skills for life

-You'll will grow your capacity to relate your research to the broader framework of knowledge in your area, and master the ability to tackle any problem with competence.
+You'll will grow your capacity to relate your research to the broader framework of knowledge in your area, master the ability to tackle any problem with competence and become a custodian of your discipline.